St. John's Red Storm men's basketball: Lou Carnesecca era (1965–1992)

 Lou Carnesecca was hired as the head basketball coach at St. John's in 1965, after serving as an assistant at St. John's since 1958, and given the difficult task to follow in the footsteps of Lapchick.
 In the 1985 NCAA tournament, he coached the Redmen to their second Final Four appearance.
 He was named the National Coach of the Year in 1983 and 1985 and Big East Coach of the Year on three occasions.
 His record at St. John's was 526–200.
 Carnesecca led the team to its record fifth NIT title in 1989, to the NCAA's Elite Eight in 1979 and 1991, and to the Sweet Sixteen in 1967, 1969, and 1983.

-Carnesecca temporarily left St. John's to coach in the ABA from 1970 to 1973, when it was coached by former player Frank Mulzoff, who gathered a record of 56–27 and three post-season appearances.
+Carnesecca temporarily left St. John's to coach in the American Basketball Association from 1970 to 1973, when it was coached by former player Frank Mulzoff, who gathered a record of 56–27 and three post-season appearances.
 Upon Carnesecca's return, he continued to guide the program to 29 consecutive postseason tournament appearances and to playing in a major conference, the Big East.